Battle of Milliken's Bend: Aftermath and preservation

 The fight at Milliken's Bend cost the Union 492 men: 119 killed, 241 wounded, and 132 missing.
 Many of the missing men were African American soldiers who had been captured and were returned to slavery.
 All but 65 of the Union casualties were incurred by the Colored Troops.
 The 9th Louisiana Infantry was particularly hard hit, losing 68 percent of its strength.
 This was the greatest percentage loss by any African American regiment during the entire war.
 Their number of dead, at 66, was the highest number of killed in action of any Union regiment (black or white) during a single day in the entire Vicksburg campaign.
 Furthermore, this figure of killed in action is 23 percent of their starting force - exceeding the 19 percent killed of the famous 1st Minnesota Infantry Regiment at the Battle of Gettysburg.
 The Confederates lost 185 men.

 Rumors of the execution of captured Union soldiers reached Grant, who asked Taylor about the reports.
 Taylor denied that any executions occurred.
 (Note: Historian James G. Hollandsworth wrote in 1994 that there was no evidence that Taylor's denial of the executions was a lie, although he does list two white officers captured in the battle in a table of "officers most likely executed after being captured by Confederate forces".)
+Multiple Union officers later claimed that the Confederates flew black flags at Milliken's Bend to signify a policy of no quarter, and several stated that they had seen the skull and crossbones on these flags.
+The accuracy of these claims is controversial; historian of the battle of Linda Barnickel believes that this is improbably due to severe shortages of cloth in Walker's division which resulted in many of the Texans wearing improvised clothing.
+It is possible that the references to the black flag of no quarter originated not with literal flags but were intended to symbolically represent no quarter battle cries made by the Confederate units during the battle.